guoqi123/oncodriveCLUST/README.rst

 - '-o', '--output-directory': Output directory to be created (required)
 - '-sig', '--input-signature': File containing input context based mutational probabilities
 - '-ef', '--elements-file': File with the symbol of a set GEs to analyze, one per row
-- '-e', '--element': Symbol of the GE to analyze
+- '-e', '--elements': Symbol of the GE(s) to analyze
 - '-g', '--genome': Genome to use.
 Default is hg19
 - '-emut', '--element-mutations': Cutoff of element mutations.
 Default is 2
 - '-cmut', '--cluster-mutations': Cutoff of cluster mutations.
 Default is 2